OCA/connector-magento/magentoerpconnect/doc/guides/tutorial_customize.rst

 Add mappings of fields
 **********************

-The mappings of the fields define how the fields are related between OpenERP and Magento.
+The mappings of the fields define how the fields are related between Odoo and Magento.

 They defines whether field `A` should be written in field `B`, whether it should be converted then written to `C` and `D`, etc.